Aliases for ACER1 Gene

 GeneCards Summary for ACER1 Gene

 ACER1 (Alkaline Ceramidase 1) is a Protein Coding gene.
 Diseases associated with ACER1 include Corneal Dystrophy, Posterior Amorphous.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid signaling pathway.
+Among its related pathways are Metabolism and Sphingolipid metabolism.
 GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and dihydroceramidase activity.
 An important paralog of this gene is ACER2.

 UniProtKB/Swiss-Prot for ACER1 Gene